 Today is #TimetoTalk, where we help raise awareness and normalise conversations around mental health & wellbeing.
 Now more than ever it is so important to have conversations around mental health, whether that be with friends, family, peers, employers or support services.
 It’s also important to listen to others who open up those conversations.

 For more information on Time to Talk, including resources on how to start a conversation, activities and virtual events please click here.

 National Recognition for Involving Patients in Improving Healthcare

-We also held an interactive workshop with our volunteers to get their tips and recommendations for other health services looking to use or implement a model similar to ours.
+The CHA project held an interactive workshop with our volunteers to get their tips and recommendations for other health services looking to use or implement a model similar to ours.
 The discussions from this workshop were captured using a ‘Graphic Recording’ artist from Creative Connection.